-Here Is Some Bullet Points On How Creditors Get Alerted Of A Consumer’s Bankruptcy
+Here Are Some Bullet Points On How Creditors Get Alerted Of A Consumer’s Bankruptcy

-- After the list of all of the consumer’s creditors has been gathered and compiled and stated on your bankruptcy petition, your bankruptcy will be filed by your bankruptcy attorney.
+After the list of all of the consumer’s creditors has been gathered and compiled and stated on the bankruptcy petition, bankruptcy will be filed by an attorney:

-- Your bankruptcy petition will send out notice to the list of your creditors via email and/or mail.
+- A bankruptcy petition will send out a notice to the list of creditors via email and/or mail

-- The bankruptcy attorney normally doesn’t send out your bankruptcy filing notice to all of your creditors.
+- The bankruptcy attorney normally doesn’t send out bankruptcy filing notice to all of the creditors

-- In the event and/or case where one or more creditor has not been included in the original initial bankruptcy filing, your bankruptcy lawyer will need to do an amendment to hour schedules.
+- In the event and/or case where one or more creditor has not been included in the original initial bankruptcy filing, a bankruptcy lawyer will need to do an amendment to hour schedules

-- Your bankruptcy attorney will then mail this change of circumstances and the addition of creditor and/or creditors to the creditors in question.
+- The bankruptcy attorney will then mail this change of circumstances

-- The Bankruptcy Courts charges a fee for this service of amending your bankruptcy petition to add creditors that were not initially included in the original initial bankruptcy petition.
+The Bankruptcy Courts charges a fee for this service of amending bankruptcy petition to add creditors that were not initially included in the original initial petition.